Giant African Millipede

 (Rhacodactylus ciliatus)

-Seneca Park Zoo is home to two crested geckos.
-Both were born in May 2005, and arrived at the Zoo in 2007.
-Their names are Crazy-Eye and Hopscotch, and they are a part of the Zoo’s ambassador animal program.
+Seneca Park Zoo is home to one crested gecko, born in May 2005, arriving at the Zoo in 2007.
+Their name is Crazy-Eye, and they are a part of the Zoo’s ambassador animal program.

 Animal Facts